skoolkid/skoolkit/sphinx/source/commands.rst

   :ref:`comment generator <commentGenerator>` component)
 * the ``Text`` configuration parameter (shows byte values as ASCII text)
 * the ``Timings`` configuration parameter (shows instruction timings)

+The ``--handle-rst`` option activates the :ref:`rstHandler`.
+When this handler identifies the byte/word argument(s) of an RST instruction, a DEFB/DEFW statement is produced accordingly.
+This is useful only if no control file is used, or if the control file does not already contain ``B`` or ``W`` directives for RST instruction arguments.

 .. _sna2skool-conf: